ben-barthel/Airfoil_EE_2023/README.md

-# Airfoil_EE_2023
+"Harnessing the instability mechanisms in airfoil flow for the data-driven forecasting of extreme events"
-Code accompanying "Harnessing the instability mechanisms in airfoil flow for the data-driven forecasting of extreme events" by Barthel and Sapsis (2023)
+Benedikt Barthel and Themistoklis Sapsis 2023

 Data can be found at https://www.dropbox.com/scl/fo/072uphsf9gr1umhrra0vi/h?dl=0&rlkey=mexzvglxebmcvhxesmdw9c47b